celinero/Scaler-support-app/README.md

 ## How to install the app
+### Production app
-If you want to use the production app: you can go on https://scaler-support.netlify.app/ and create an account or use an existing one you can log in with this user:
+You can go on https://scaler-support.netlify.app/ and create an account or use an existing one.
-- celine@test.com / password: celine123
+- **User**: email: celine@test.com / password: celine123
-Or with the admin account:
-- edouard@scaler.com / password: edouard123
+- **Admin**: email: edouard@scaler.com / password: edouard123

-If you prefer to use the local app, you will need to follows these steps:
+### Local app
+Please follow these steps:
 - get Node.js
 - get MongoDB